-In June of 1886, James H. Oliphant of Brooklyn would build his first “very large house of handsome design” on Neh-Mahbin.
-Oliphant, a banker with the firm Lathrop, Smith & Oliphant, was also a member of the New York Stock Exchange specializing in railway and other corporate securities.
+In June of 1886, James H. Oliphant of Brooklyn built his first “very large house of handsome design” on Neh-Mahbin.
+Oliphant, a banker with the firm Lathrop, Smith & Oliphant, was also a New York Stock Exchange member specializing in railway and other corporate securities.

-The following year (1892), James H. Oliphant’s first summer home would be destroyed by a fire.
-It would be replaced in 1893 with the current home which the Watertown Daily Times wrote about on July 10th of that year—
+The following year (1892), James H. Oliphant’s first summer home was destroyed by a fire.
+It would be replaced in 1893 with the current home, which the Watertown Daily Times wrote about on July 10th of that year—

 Two new, handsome cottages have been erected this year, and they will attract the attention of all visitors coming to the Bay.
 J. H. Oliphant, of Brooklyn, has completed a beautiful cottage at Neh-Mahbin, on the site of the one destroyed by fire a year ago, and opposite, on the main shore, is the new summer home of J. W. Jackson, Plainfield, N. J. It is of the Renaissance style, with many turrets.
 Though not so large as W. C. Browning’s Hopewell Hall, which it much resembles, it makes a commanding appearance from the channel.

-In December of 1907, James H. Oliphant would be shot three times inside of his business in New York.
+In December of 1907, James H. Oliphant was shot three times inside his business in New York.
 The Watertown Daily Times would report—

 The name of the man who shot Mr. Oliphant is said to be C. A. Geiger.
 He called at the office of the firm this afternoon and had a dispute with Mr. Oliphant supposedly over some business troubles.
 The man appeared to be making some demands which were refused.
 He then drew a revolver and fired three shots at Mr. Oliphant.
 The man then turned the weapon on himself and committed suicide.
 Mr. Oliphant was taken to the hospital (where he died.)